Explainer: Why You Won't See Some Olympians at the Closing Ceremony

 - Oops!Something went wrong.Please try again later.

-Explainer: Why You Won't See Some Olympians at the Closing Ceremony originally appeared on NBC Sports Boston
+Explainer: Why You Won't See Some Olympians at the Closing Ceremony originally appeared on NBC Sports Chicago

 Many Americans will fulfill their dream of being like one of their favorite Olympians on Sunday: Those athletes, after all, might also be home on their couches watching the Closing Ceremony.